Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 Kalkan

-Just 30 minutes from Kaş is pretty Kalkan.
+Just 30 minutes west of Kaş is pretty Kalkan.

 Much building of villas and apartments from the town, climbing up the hillside.